Children, School, and Education, 7.5 credits

 See pdf file in course documents

-Heywood, Colin, (2010) ˜Aœ cultural history of childhood and family.
-Volume 5.
-In the age of empire
+Heywood, Colin, (2010) A cultural history of childhood and family in the age of empire.
+Oxford ; New York : Berg, 2010

 Kusserow, Adrie, (2004) American individualisms. child rearing and social class in three neighborhoods.
 1st ed.
 New York : Palgrave Macmillan, 2004.